 A typical breakfast in Rome involves coffee and a pastry, eaten standing up at the bar.
 While this is a lovely way to experience local culture, we treat this as a “second breakfast”, and generally eat a more traditional American breakfast of yogurt or cereal in our accommodation before we head out for the day.

 We highly recommend taking a food tour of Rome- it’s a great way to combine a bit of sightseeing with a bit of eating!
-On this 2 1/2 hour tour you’ll sample everything from suppli (fried rice balls) to gelato.
+On this 2 1/2-hour walking tour you’ll sample everything from suppli (fried rice balls) to gelato.

 Get Details: Street Food Tour of Rome